Nursatdeveloper/BankingApp/README.md

 # BankingApp
-Backend for Banking application with Command Query Responsibility Segregation (SQRS) Pattern.
+Backend for Banking application with Command Query Responsibility Segregation (CQRS) Pattern.

 The Application is divided into Core, Infrastructure, Application, and API projects.